-- Check pressure on the vacuum box manometer: between 204 mbar (3 psi) and 340 mbar (5 psi) Note: the API 620 requirement is a partial vacuum of at least 3 psi.
+- Check the pressure on the vacuum box manometer: between 204 m-bar (3 psi) and 340 m-bar (5 psi) Note: the API 620 requirement is a partial vacuum of at least 3 psi.

 - Observe the detector solution for leakage for at least 10 seconds.
 If there is any leakage, bubbles will appear through the Plexiglas of the vacuum box.

 - Repeat again the operation after having displaced the vacuum box on the welds to be examined.
-Overlap successive settings of the vacuum box should be at least 50 to 100 mm ( 2 inch to 4 inch), to assure complete coverage of the weld inspected (thickness of the sponge rubber gasket of the vacuum box is about 30 to 35 mm)
+Overlap successive settings of the vacuum box should be at least 50 to 100 mm ( 2 inches to 4 inches), to assure complete coverage of the weld inspected (thickness of the sponge rubber gasket of the vacuum box is about 30 to 35 mm)

-Repairs: All indicated leaks, regardless of size, shall be marked and repaired by relieving the pressure, removing the defective weld, and re-welding using qualified welding procedures, welders and welding operators, and the repaired area shall be retested by the same steps stated above.
+All indicated leaks, regardless of size, shall be marked and repaired by relieving the pressure, removing the defective weld, and re-welding using qualified welding procedures, welders, and welding operators, and the repaired area shall be retested by the same steps stated above.

-Report: For all leak testing by means of vacuum box, one report is established by the examiner.
+Report: For all leak testing by means of the vacuum box testing method, one report is established by the examiner.
 This report is reviewed and signed by the constructor quality control supervisor.